DovetailSoftware/sdk-docs/docfx_project/articles/installation-guide.md

 The **fcSDK** requires certain schema modifications and can benefit from certain optional modifications.

-In order to modify the schema of your Clarify™ database, you must have Dovetail SchemaEditor or the correct database administration tools for your specific Clarify™ version and database platform.
+In order to modify the schema of your Clarify&trade; database, you must have Dovetail SchemaEditor or the correct database administration tools for your specific Clarify&trade; version and database platform.
 Files needed for Schema Modification are in the schema folder located in the **fcSDK** installation directory.

 ### Using Dovetail SchemaEditor for Schema Modifications